 It is the function of the Nomination and Remuneration Committee under their Charter to identify and recommend candidates for the Board after considering the necessary and desirable competencies of new Board members, to determine the appropriate mix of skills and experience and how these candidates can contribute to the strategic direction of the Company.
-When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, gualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or re- election as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
-Information regarding the Directors who were reappointed in the 2021 Financial Year at the Annual General Meeting held on 26 November 2020 was provided in the Notice of Meeting dispatched to shareholders on 23 October 2020.
-All other changes to the composition of the Board during the 2021 financial year are detailed on page 132 of the FY21 Annual Report.
+When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, qualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or reelection as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
+Information regarding the Directors who were re-appointed in the 2022 Financial Year (FY22) at the Annual General Meeting held on 25 November 2021 was provided in the Notice of Meeting dispatched to shareholders on 18 October 2021.
+On 1 December 2021.
+Mr Attew was appointed as Lead Independent Director, succeeding Mr McKeith who had held that position for the preceding three years.
+There were no other changes to the composition of the Board during FY22.

-Induction and Independent - Advice
+Induction and Independent Advice

 All new Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
-In addition, the Company Secretary is responsible for ensuring that the new Directors are provided with an information pack consisting of a detailed overview of the strategy, vision and values, details of each operation, the Company and organisational structure, the constitution, policies and charters of the Company.
+In addition, the Company Secretary is responsible for ensuring that the new Directors are provided with an information pack consisting of a detailed overview of the strategy, vision and values, details of each operation, the Company and organisation structure, the constitution, policies and charters of the Company.
 New Directors are also provided with the Board schedule for the current and next calendar years.
 All Directors have the opportunity to visit at least two of the operations each year on a rotational basis as part obtaining first-hand exposure to the operations, their management and personnel.
-During the year ended 30 June 2021, site visits were impacted by travel restrictions as a consequence of the COVID-19 pandemic and as such, only the Cowal and Ernest Henry Operations were able to be visited by the Australian based Directors.
+During the year ended 30 June 2022, site visits were impacted by travel restrictions as a consequence of the COVID-19 pandemic and as such, Directors were only able to visit the Cowal and Red Lake Operations

 Each Director has the right of access to all Company information and to Senior Executives.
-Further, each Director and the Board collectively, subject to informing and with the approval of the Executive Chairman, has the right to seek independent professional advice from a suitably qualified advisor, at the Company's expense, to assist them to carry out their responsibilities.
+Further, each Director and the Board collectively, subject to informing and with the approval of the Executive Chair, has the right to seek independent professional advice from a suitably qualified advisor, at the Company's expense, to assist them to carry out their responsibilities.
 Where appropriate, a copy of this advice is to be made available to all other members of the Board.